kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

-In the future, we may want to support usecases when a single scheduling unit consists of multiple preemption groups, but we leave that usecase as a future extension (it can be addressed when we decide to extend Workload API with CompositePodGroup concept - for more details see [API Design For Gang and Workload-Aware Scheduling](https://tiny.cc/hvhs001)).
+In the future, we may want to support usecases when a single scheduling unit consists of multiple preemption groups, but we leave that usecase as a future extension (it can be addressed when we decide to extend Workload API with CompositePodGroup concept - for more details see [CompositePodGroup API](https://github.com/kubernetes/enhancements/issues/6012)).
 However, we never expect preemption unit to be larger than scheduling unit.

 Based on that, we will extend the the existing `GangSchedulingPolicy` as following: